nixworks/public/news/2012/04/10/index.md

 ##### Chinese
 ### [Disabled Chinese land rights lawyer Ni Yulan and her husband are sentenced by a Beijing court a year after they were detained for fraud and "provoking trouble". ](/news/2012/04/10/disabled-chinese-land-rights-lawyer-ni-yulan-and-her-husband-are-sentenced-by-a-beijing-court-a-year-after-they-were-detained-for-fraud-and.md)
-_Context: Ni Yulan, Chinese_
+_Context: Chinese, Ni Yulan_

 ##### Costa Rica
 ### [The Costa Rican embassy's trade attache in Caracas, Venezuela is kidnapped. ](/news/2012/04/10/the-costa-rican-embassy-s-trade-attache-in-caracas-venezuela-is-kidnapped.md)
-_Context: Caracas, Costa Rica, Venezuela_
+_Context: Costa Rica, Venezuela, Caracas_

 ##### Government of Malaysia
 ### [The Government of Malaysia introduces legislation banning the arrest of people for political reasons or indefinite detention without trial. ](/news/2012/04/10/the-government-of-malaysia-introduces-legislation-banning-the-arrest-of-people-for-political-reasons-or-indefinite-detention-without-trial.md)